 Eating is the focal point of the day for most Christmas celebrations, but cutting carbon and waste out of a meal doesn’t have to have any impact on enjoyment.

-- If you are stuck when choosing what to cook for your main course, turkey has a lower carbon footprint than beef, and vegetarian options are even lower than that.
+- Consider what you cook for the main course, turkey has a lower carbon footprint than beef, and vegetarian options are even lower than that.

-- Don’t preheat the oven for too long, or leave it on after the meal is prepared to keep food heated.
-If you have the over switched off but cover dishes with foil and replace them in the oven, they will stay warm.
+- Don’t preheat the oven for too long or leave it on after the meal is prepared to keep food heated.

 - Let people serve themselves the amount they want to eat rather than dishing it out – food left in a serving dish can be eaten as left-overs the next day, whereas food left on plates will be binned.